HHS Organizational Manual - Revised July 2015

 CHAPTER AP: Office of the Assistant Secretary for Public Affairs

 AP.10 Organization.
-1/30/2006 The Office of the Assistant Secretary for Public Affairs, headed by the Assistant Secretary for Public Affairs (ASPA) who reports to the Secretary, consists of the following organizations:
+The Office of the Assistant Secretary for Public Affairs, headed by the Assistant Secretary for Public Affairs (ASPA) who reports to the Secretary, supports public affairs efforts of three primary issue areas: Public Health, Human Services, and Health Care.
+ASPA consists of the following organizations:

-- The Office of the Assistant Secretary for Public Affairs (AP)
+- The Office of the Assistant Secretary for Public Affairs, Agency Chief FOIA Officer (AP)

-- The Office of the Deputy Assistant Secretary for Public Affairs (Policy and Strategy) (APC)
+- The Office of the Principal Deputy Assistant Secretary (APE)

 Section AP.20 Functions